-In the following years, many of TW’s images originated in metropolises such as New York, Paris, Berlin, Buenos Aires, Lisbon and Cairo.
-Like the great flaneur of the past century, he understands urban space as modernity’s extreme – as the place where customary patterns of order and perception dissipated long ago.
+Many of Torsten Warmuth’s images are produced after work stays in metropolises such as New York, Paris, Berlin, Buenos Aires, Lisbon and Cairo.
+Like the great flȃneurs of the past century, he understands urban space as modernity’s extreme – as the place where customary patterns of order and perception dissipated long ago.

-Indeed, Torsten Warmuth feels very close to this narrative form both emotionally and artistically; the principle of associations, fragmentary memories and perceptions, the inseparable nature of reality and fiction are gaining more and more significance in TW’s later works.
+The principle of associations, fragmentary memories and perceptions, as well as the inseparable nature of reality and fiction have been gaining more and more significance in TW’s later works.
 This is expressed stylistically above all in the increasing abstraction of his images.
-Warmuth took a decisive step in this direction with the development of so-called Silver Painting in 2009.